 Authenticity is paramount.
 A genuine apology is critical to connect with those affected.
 We are all able to understand that people and companies can make mistakes.
 It is how they are handled that makes or breaks a reputation.
 However, if trust is broken then it is harder to come back from.
 I completely agree that we can forgive more if we are invested emotionally in a brand.
 But this investment is a result of how we have perceived the brand over time, which in turn is a result of the effort put in by the individual or company.

-All it takes is one person to damage a reputation
+Just one person can damage a reputation

 With companies or sports teams, what’s the impact on the entity when an individual misbehaves or even breaks the law?
 How should a scenario like this be managed?